A 90-year-old man spent $10,000 on ads complaining about slow Internet. He got AT&T’s attention.

 He said he called AT&T asking for something faster: “Yes, yes, it’s coming,” he reports hearing back.
 Staff told him that AT&T Fiber was not available for his address north of Los Angeles.

 At first, Epstein said, he called the company every few months to inquire about a solution.
 During the pandemic, however, he began to pester them weekly.
-He acknowledged that he could have simply switched services but said he felt a certain loyalty, resistance to change and appreciation for AT&T’s years of customer service.
+He acknowledged he could have simply switched services but said he felt a certain loyalty, resistance to change and appreciation for AT&T’s years of customer service.

 “My folks have used the AT&T phone service since I was born in 1930,” said Epstein, who used to sell computer parts in the early days of home computing and now owns a shopping center.
 “And whenever I did have complaints on the Internet service or phones, the AT&T people were reliable.
 They’re very courteous.”